dirkstals/work-log-calendar/README.md

 ![Demo](docs/demo.png "Demo")

-## Installation
+## Usage

-Download the latest release and run the app.
+Download the [latest release](https://github.com/dirkstals/work-log-calendar/releases/latest) for your OS and run the app.

 Note: Run as Administrator on Windows